Digital Detox for Physical, Mental, and Spiritual Rejuvenation

 With practice, you’ll be amazed at what transpires on digital detox days.
 I have read entire books, played extended board games with my family, taken long walks in nature, and cooked epic meals—sometimes all in the same day.
 But what I value most are the moments of introspection that punctuate an extended period without distraction.

-Exceptions and How To Curb Temptation
+Exceptions and How to Curb Temptation

 You can also choose whether TV counts as quality personal or family time, or if a strict screen-free policy is best.
 For some a family movie is an exception, but I would implore you to think twice (maybe thrice) about binge-watching a series.
-This is particularly important if watching on a wireless-enabled smart TV or streaming device.
+This is particularly important if you are watching on a wireless-enabled smart TV or streaming device.

-The World is Waiting
+The World Is Waiting

-The two-year anniversary of my book, Cancer and EMF Radiation, has passed and the proliferation of electromagnetic fields (now including 5G) has continued unabated.
-Not that I thought my humble book would stop or slow the billion dollar telecommunications industry—nor do I believe that is even possible.
+The two-year anniversary of my book, “Cancer and EMF Radiation,” has passed, and the proliferation of electromagnetic fields (now including 5G) has continued unabated.
+Not that I thought my humble book would stop or slow the billion-dollar telecommunications industry—nor do I believe that is even possible.
 Our only hope is a cross-pollination between the fields of bioelectronics and radiation physics.
 Until that fateful day occurs when wireless routers are “tuned” to harmonize with biology, it is advisable to take breaks from technology.

-As it stands now, non-native RF fields add a low-level of biological stress to a growing chemical and electromagnetic soup of environmental carcinogens.
+As it stands now, non-native RF fields add a low level of biological stress to a growing chemical and electromagnetic soup of environmental carcinogens.
 I dream of a world where information is transmitted wirelessly on frequency bands conducive to biology.
 What if data could travel on harmonic frequencies of the Schumann resonance?

-Even then, do we still want to be plugged in 24-7 to a world of human doing?
+Even then, do we still want to be plugged in 24/7 to a world of human doing?
 What do we lose for all that the modern technological world affords us, and what can we gain by being a human being instead of a human doing?
 You don’t need to wait to find out; the insights that have eluded you, the time to be present with loved ones, the headspace to be happy—they all might be found by a vision that turns away from the ubiquitous screen and inward to the heart.
 The screen is bright, but the human spirit is brighter.